Skip to Content

 How will hearing loss affect my ability to drive?

-Many worry that the loss of hearing may impact their ability to drive safely but it has been found the opposite is in fact true.
+Many worry that the loss of hearing may impact their ability to drive safely, but it has been found that the opposite is in fact true.
 There have been studies conducted that often show drivers with hearing loss are more vigilant than their hearing counterparts.

 Wearing hearing aids whilst driving